 • Time permitting; guests will visit a cameo factory either before or after the visit to the excavations.

-• For security reasons, it is forbidden to enter Pompeii excavations with big bags, backpacks or trolleys.
-Please be aware that neither lockers are not available at the entrance of excavations.
+• For security reasons, it is forbidden to enter Herculaneum excavations with big bags, backpacks or trolleys.
+Please be aware that lockers are not available at the entrance of excavations.